cartesi/docs/docs/machine/intro.md

 ## Scalability

 DApps running exclusively on smart contracts face severe constraints on the amount of data they can manipulate and on the complexity of computations they can perform.
-These limitations manifest themselves as exorbitant transaction costs and&mdash;even if such costs could somehow be overcome&mdash;as extremely long computation times.
+These limitations manifest themselves as exorbitant transaction costs and, even if such costs could somehow be overcome, as extremely long computation times.

 In comparison, DApps running inside Cartesi Machines can process virtually unlimited amounts of data, and at a pace over 4 orders of magnitude faster.
 This is possible because Cartesi Machines run off-chain, free of the overhead imposed by the consensus mechanisms used by blockchains.

 In a typical scenario, one of the parties involved in a DApp will execute the Cartesi Machine off-chain and report its results to the blockchain.
 Different parties do not need to trust each other because the Cartesi platform includes an automatic dispute mechanism for Cartesi Machines.
-All interested parties repeat the computation off-chain and, if their results do not agree, they enter into a dispute.
-The dispute mechanism guarantees that an honest party will win a dispute against any dishonest party.
+All interested parties repeat the computation off-chain and, if their results do not agree, they enter into a dispute, which the mechanism guarantees to be always won by an honest party against any dishonest party.

 To enable this dispute mechanism, Cartesi Machines are executed inside a special emulator that has three unique properties: